turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 ### Deleting a Card

-Now that you know how to use a method and props to allow a different component to update App's state, see if you can get each Card's delete button to work.
+Now that you know how to use a function and props to allow a different component to update App's state, see if you can get each Card's delete button to work.

-First, write the App method to delete an idea from state and pass it to the Ideas component:
+First, write the App function to delete an idea from state and pass it to the Ideas component:

 ```jsx
 // App.js